etingof/pysmi/docs/source/user-perspective.rst

 The --mib-searcher option specifies either local directory or importable Python package (applicable to pysnmp transformation) containing transformed MIB modules.
-Multiple --mib-searcher options could be given, mibdump will use each of them in oroder of specification till first hit.
+Multiple --mib-searcher options could be given, mibdump will use each of them in order of specification till first hit.

 If no transformed MIB module is found, mibdump will go on running its full transformation cycle.